Pranavhc/Deep-Learning-from-Scratch/README.md

 4. Convolutional Layer
 5. More Activation and Loss functions

-help your bro out in case you see this repository 🙏
+help your bro out if you see this repository 🙏